Teacher of Physics

 Gordonstoun has been leading the way in character education for more than 80 years.
-Our uniquely broad curriculum provides challenge in the classroom, on the sea and on the mountain, on the stage and on the sports field, and enables students to discover the truth in our motto – Plus Est En Vous – there is more in you.
-Situated on the stunning Moray Firth, with its sunny microclimate, the school offers a superb quality of life for staff and their families
+Our uniquely broad curriculum provides a challenge in the classroom, on the sea and on the mountain, on the stage and on the sports field, and enables students to discover the truth in our motto – Plus Est En Vous – there is more in you.

 Gordonstoun is seeking a dynamic, enthusiastic and innovative Teacher of Physics to join this excellent department.
-The ability to teach physics to GCSE and A level standard is essential and experience of delivering biology or chemistry to GCSE would be desirable.
+The ability to teach Physics to lower school and GCSE standard is essential as is the ability to teach A level Physics.
 You will be someone who can enthuse students and promote the importance of science to the young people of Gordonstoun, in order to help them gain formal qualifications and aid them in taking their place as twenty-first century international citizens.
 All candidates should be registered or eligible for registration with the General Teaching Council for Scotland, as this is a condition of employment.

 Science at Gordonstoun

 Science is taught separately by specialist teachers in each of the science departments.
 The majority of students currently follow the Edexcel 9-1 GCSE Combined Science course, with a class in each of years 10 and 11 following separate sciences at GCSE (again following the Edexcel 9-1 course).
-The sciences are popular at A level.
+The sciences are popular at A level, over 50% of students routinely achieve a grade A or B at A level.
 The physics department currently follow Edexcel’s A level specification.
 Each of the science departments has a Head of Department and the teaching of science is managed by a Head of Science, who is one of the department Heads.
 Each department has its own suite of laboratories and the departments are well-resourced, each with a technician whose responsibility is exclusively to support that department’s teaching staff.

 Teaching and Learning are the central activities in the School and all heads of curriculum areas play a key role in pursuing the highest standards of teaching and learning in their subject in line with the cultural ethos and mission statement of the School.
 This job description below outlines the responsibilities of the post of Teacher of Physics within the Science Department.
 It is intended to be a helpful document which gives as clear a guide as possible, not only to assist a colleague by acting as a checklist, but also to make other staff aware of what their colleague’s responsibilities are.